Sodium hydrogenoxalate: Toxicity

 The health hazards posed by this compound are largely due to its acidity and to the toxic effects of oxalic acid and other oxalate or hydrogenoxalate salts, which can follow ingestion or absorption through the skin.
-The toxic effects include necrosis of tissues due to sequestration of calcium ions Ca(2+), and the formation of poorly soluble calcium oxalate stones in the kidneys that can obstruct the kidney tubules.
+The toxic effects include necrosis of tissues due to sequestration of calcium ions Ca(2+), and the formation of poorly soluble calcium oxalate crystals in the kidneys that can obstruct the kidney tubules.